How We Build

 most expensive brands, but can often order the less expensive version.
 Our

-bean-shaped, pre-formed pond lingers hold 50 gallons and cost about $70
+bean-shaped, pre-formed pond lingers hold 50 gallons while our larger ponds hold 220

-constructed our own concrete pond.
-The excavator rental
+We constructed our own concrete pond

 for this kind of project costs about $1000.
 We built our